edelvalle/reactor/README.md

 - `REACTOR_INCLUDE_TURBOLINKS` (default: `False`), when enabled will load [Turbolinks](https://github.com/turbolinks/turbolinks) as part of the reactor headers and the reactor redirects (`Component.send_redirect`) will use `Turbolinks.visit`.
 This also affects all the links in your application, check out the documentation of Turbolinks.
 - `REACTOR_USE_HTML_DIFF` (default: `True`), when enabled uses `difflib` to create diffs to patch the front-end, reducing bandwidth.
+- `REACTOR_USE_HMIN` (default: `False`), when enabled and django-hmin is installed will use it to minified the HTML of the components and save bandwidth.

 ## Back-end APIs